-- Neither Aleph's I/O translation processes, nor tcx files, nor encTEX can be used, these encoding-related functions are superseded by a Lua-based solution (reader callbacks).
-In a similar fashion all file io can be intercepted. - We currently use Lua 5.2..
-At some point we might decide to move to 5.3. but that is yet to be decided.
+- Neither Aleph's I/O translation processes, nor tcx files, nor $encT_EX$ can be used, these encoding-related functions are superseded by a Lua-based solution (reader callbacks).
+In a similar fashion all file io can be intercepted. - We currently use Lua 5.3..
 There are few Lua libraries that we consider part of the core Lua machinery, for instance lpeg.
-There are additional Lua libraries that interface to the internals of T_FX. - There are various T_EX extensions but only those that cannot be done using the Lua interfaces.
+There are additional Lua libraries that interface to the internals of T_EX .
+We also keep the Lua 5.2 bit32 library around. - There are various $T{\!E\!}X$ extensions but only those that cannot be done using the Lua interfaces.
 The math machinery often has two code paths: one traditional and the other more suitable for wide OpenType fonts. - The fontloader uses parts of FontForge 2008.11.17 combined with additional code specific for usage in a T_EX engine.
 We try to minimize specific font support to what T_EX needs: character references and dimensions and delegate everything else to Lua.
 That way we keep T_EX open for extensions without touching the core. - The MetaPost library is integral part of LuaT_EX.
 This gives T_EX some graphical capabilities using a relative high speed graphical subsystem.
 Again Lua is used as glue between the frontend and backend.
 Further development of MetaPost is closely related to LuaT_EX.